ryandhasgit/Comedy/Drafts/I Need Vaccines Draft 3.md

 And holes: very bad for the head, especially mine.

 Listen, I get that you're curious what's inside the skull of healthy genius and looks and talks like a totally normal human.
-And you’re probably so loaded up on antidepressants, you’re itching to see what's inside.
+And you’re probably so loaded up on antidepressants, you’re itching to see his melon scrambled a la Gallegher.
+Would it be morbid, horrendous, and emblematic of the

+.  what's inside.
 But it’s not like there’s a limited edition Happy Meal toy in there.
-Nor will candy burst from my skull if struck with a barrage of nails from a t-shirt cannon.